Palliative Medicine

 A multidisciplinary “palliative care team” is formed to tackle afflictions soon after a patient is admitted.

 A cancer patient suffers from various afflictions including physical pain and mental distress arising from an anxiety about the disease.
-Palliative care may give an impression that it is for the terminal phase only, but in reality, it can be needed for every stage of a cancer treatment, because a cancer patient often suffers from nausea as a side effect of anti-cancer drugs or aching pains after a surgery.
+Palliative care may give an impression that it is for the terminal phase only, but in reality, it can be needed for every stage of a cancer treatment, because a cancer patient often suffers from nausea as a side effect from anti-cancer drugs or aching pains after a surgery.
 Therefore, a “palliative care team,” consisting of specialists in various fields including doctors (from the Divisions of Palliative Medicine and Psycho-Oncology), nurses, pharmacists, psychotherapists, etc. is formed for a patient to reduce his/her afflictions when he/she is admitted to the general ward.
 When the patient needs palliative care while hospitalizing in the general ward, the primary doctor at the relevant clinical division requests the intervention by the palliative care team.
-So far, more than 600 patients a year take supports by the palliative care team along with their cancer treatments at their relevant clinical divisions.
+So far, more than 600 patients a year receive supports by the palliative care team while they continue having their cancer treatments at the relevant clinical divisions.
 When you wish to take professional palliative care (including symptom relief) provided by the palliative care team, please do not hesitate to inquire with your primary doctor, ward nurses, or pharmacists.

 “Palliative Care Wards” have been prepared for intensive care of pains.

-* Please note that patients taking cancer treatments at other medical institutions can be admitted to the palliative care wards, too, but they will need to come to the SCC as the outpatients first and have consultations with the doctors there.
+* Please note that patients taking cancer treatments at other medical institutions can also be admitted to the palliative care wards at the SCC, but they will need to come here as the outpatients first and have consultations with the doctors at the Division of Palliative Medicine.

 Palliative care for outpatients is being provided as well.

 When a patient is physically able to come to the SCC to pay regular visits there, he/she will be taken care of as an outpatient.
 In addition to palliative care to reduce pains, he/she will be able to get advices on life in general and on where to go for further care in the future.
-Also, there is a consultation window for patients taking cancer treatments at other hospitals or clinics, and they can take medical cares for symptom relieves as the outpatients at the SCC.
+Also, there is a consultation window for patients taking cancer treatments at other hospitals or clinics, and they can receive symptom relief care as the outpatients at the SCC.
 There is also the nerve block outpatient clinic (open every Tuesday afternoon only) for when nerve block is adaptable for cancer pain.

-For patients on home cares, “regional palliative care cooperation system” has been established for cases with acute condition progressions.
+For patients on home cares, “regional palliative care cooperation system” has been established for acute condition progressions.

 The Division of Palliative Medicine at the SCC has established the “regional palliative care cooperation system” involving other medical institutions mainly in the eastern region of Shizuoka Prefecture.
 When a patient on home care has an acute condition progression or an acute onset of aching pain, he/she will be able to be admitted to a nearest medical institution for the symptom relief first, and then be moved to the palliative care ward at the SCC when the condition becomes stable enough.
-The patient who wishes to do so on the cooperation system, he/she will need to come to the SCC as an outpatient beforehand and take the medical consultation there.
+The patient who wishes to be admitted to the palliative care ward at the SCC, he/she will need to come to the Division of Palliative Medicine as an outpatient beforehand and take the medical consultation there.

 For a patient who wishes to take palliative care at the Shizuoka Cancer Center.